stuartellis/stuartellis-site-hugo/content/articles/windows-golang-setup.md

 * A text editor that understands Go, such as [Atom](https://atom.io/)
 * [Git](https://git-scm.com/), for version control

-To develop Web applications with Buffalo, you will also need some other pieces of software:
+To develop Web applications with Buffalo, you will also need two other pieces of software:

 * [Node.js](https://nodejs.org/), the run-time for JavaScript
 * A database, such as [PostgreSQL](https://www.postgresql.org/)
-* A compiler for C, so that downloaded C libraries will build on your computer

-Go, Node.js and many other systems can use libraries that are written in C, so you should install GCC even if you do not write C code.
+Go, Node.js and many other systems can use libraries that are written in C, so you should install a C compiler even if you do not write C code.

 Rather installing and updating these tools yourself, use a package manager.
 This tutorial explains how to set up the [Scoop](http://scoop.sh/)